 The mint function sends an amount of newly created coins to another address.
 The require function call defines conditions that reverts all changes if not met.
-In this example, require (msg.sender == minter); ensures that only the creator of the contract can call mint, and require (amount < le60); ensures a maximum amount of tokens.
-This ensures that there are no overflow errors in the future.
+In this example, require (msg.sender == minter); ensures that only the creator of the contract can call mint, and require (amount < 1e60); ensures a maximum amount of tokens, without which could cause overflow errors in the future.